TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Conclusion

 \section{Conclusion}

-TF Micro enables the transfer of deep learning onto embedded systems, significantly broadening the reach of machine learning.
-TF Micro is a framework that has been specifically engineered to run machine learning effectively and efficiently on embedded devices with only a few kilobytes of memory.
-The framework fits in tens of kilobytes on microcontrollers and DSPs and can handle many basic models.
+TFLM enables the transfer of deep learning onto embedded systems, significantly broadening the reach of ML.
+TFLM is a framework that has been specifically engineered to run machine learning effectively and efficiently on embedded devices with only a few kilobytes of memory.
+TFLM's fundamental contributions are the design decisions that we made to address the unique challenges of embedded systems: hardware heterogeneity in the fragmented ecosystem, missing software features and severe resource constraints.

-TF Micro's fundamental contributions are the design decisions that address the challenges of embedded systems: hardware heterogeneity in the fragmented ecosystem, missing software features, and resource constraints.
-We support multiple embedded platforms based on the widely-deployed Arm Cortex-M series of microcontrollers, as well as other ISAs such as DSP cores from Tensilica.
-The framework does not require operating system support, any standard C or C++ libraries, or dynamic memory allocation -- features that are commonly taken for granted in non-embedded system domains.
-This allows us to run bare-metal efficiently.

-The methods and techniques presented here are a snapshot of the progress made so far.
-As embedded system capabilities grow, so will the framework.
-For example, we are in the process of developing an offline memory planner for more effective memory allocation and fine-grained user control, and investigating new approaches to support concurrent execution of ML models.
-In addition to minimizing memory consumption and improving performance, we are also looking into providing better support for vendor optimizations and build system support for development environments.